teafis/ModelTea/README.md

-# TSim Documentation
+# ModelTea Documentation

-TSim is designed to be a Simulink-like environment for creating control laws, generating embedded code, and analyzing data.
+ModelTea is designed to be a Simulink-like environment for creating control laws, generating embedded code, and analyzing data.